catppuccin/nvim/README.md

 ## Commands

-The only command provided follows the _camel casing_ naming convention and has the `CP` prefix so that it's easy to remember that it's part of Catppuccino.nvim:
+The provides commands that follows the _camel casing_ naming convention and have the `CP` prefix so that it's easy to remember that they are part of Catppuccino.nvim:

 -   `:CPLoad <colorscheme>` loads the passed `<colorscheme>`.
+-   `:CPClear` clear all highlight groups.

 # 🐬 Configuration